sjentsch/lsjDocs/Ch12/Ch12_Regression_10.rst

 -------------------------

 The linear regression model that I’ve been discussing relies on several assumptions.
-In section :doc:`Model checking <../Ch12/Ch12_Regression_11>` we’ll talk a lot more about how to check that these assumptions are being met, but first let’s have a look at each of them.
+In section :doc:`Model checking <Ch12_Regression_11>` we’ll talk a lot more about how to check that these assumptions are being met, but first let’s have a look at each of them.

 -  *Normality*.
 Like many of the models in statistics, basic simple or multiple linear regression relies on an assumption of normality.
 Specifically, it assumes that the *residuals* are normally distributed.
 It’s actually okay if the predictors *X* and the outcome *Y* are non-normal, so long as the residuals ε are normal.
-See section :doc:`Checking the normality of the residuals <../Ch12/Ch12_Regression_11>`.
+See section :ref:`Checking the normality of the residuals <checking_normality_residuals>`.

 -  *Linearity*.
 A pretty fundamental assumption of the linear regression model is that the relationship between *X* and *Y* actually is linear!
 Regardless